apache/fury-site/docs/object-serialization/xlang.md

 The wire framing is defined by the
 [xlang serialization specification](../specification/xlang_serialization_spec.md).
-Applications should configure the semantic behavior through runtime APIs rather than depend on flag values.
+Applications should configure the semantic behavior through their language-specific Fory APIs rather than depend on flag values.

 ### Nullability